Blupo/Color/docs/using-colors.md

 type MixableColorType = ColorAPI.MixableColorType
 type ColorType = ColorAPI.ColorType

-type Color = Color.Color
+type Color = ColorAPI.Color
 ```

-More information about these types is available in the [API reference](/api/Color).
+More information about these types is available in the API reference.

 ## Constructing Colors